datalad-handbook/book/docs/basics/101-120-summary.rst

   :command:`datalad run` commands can then easily be ``rerun``.

-* Because a cloned dataset knows its origin -- the place it was originally installed from -- it can be kept up-to-date with the :command:`datalad update` command.
+* Because a cloned dataset knows its origin -- the place it was originally cloned from -- it can be kept up-to-date with the :command:`datalad update` command.
 This command will query the origin of the dataset for updates, and a :command:`datalad update --merge` will integrate these changes into the dataset copy.

-* Thus, using DataLad, data can be easily shared and kept up to date with only two commands: :command:`datalad install` and :command:`datalad update`.
+* Thus, using DataLad, data can be easily shared and kept up to date with only two commands: :command:`datalad clone` and :command:`datalad update`.

 * By configuring a dataset as a :term:`sibling`, collaboration becomes easy.